box/viewer.js/README.md

 **page**

-The initial page number to scroll to immediately when the document loads.
+The `page` parameter specifies the initial page number to show when the document loads.
 Default: `1`.

 **enableTextSelection**

-If true, text selection will be enabled for this document.
+The `enableTextSelection` parameter specifies whether or not users can select text.
+If `true`, users can select text.
 Default: `true`. *Note: text selection is not supported in IE 8 see [Browser Support](#browser-support) for more information.*

 **enableLinks**

-If true, embedded hyperlinks will be enabled for this document.
+The `enableLinks` parameter specifies whether or not hyperlinks are enabled.
+If `true`, hyperlinks are enabled.
 Default: `true`.

 **enableDragging**

-If true, click-and-drag scrolling will be enabled for this document.
+The `enableDragging` parameter specifies whether or not dragging is enabled.
+If `true`, click-and-drag scrolling/panning will be enabled for this document.
 Default: `false`. **NOTE: text selection is not fully supported when dragging is enabled.
 It is recommended that you disable text selection if you plan to enable dragging.**

 **plugins**

-Specify a map of plugin names to their configs.
+The `plugins` parameter allows you to specify a map of plugin names to their respective configs.
 Plugin names specified in this object will be loaded when the viewer is initialized.
 See [Plugins](#plugins) for more details.

 Example:
 ```js